Skip to main content

 Greg Mortimer

-Built to world-class polar standards, the Greg Mortimer is a state of the art, custom-built expedition ship.
-Launched in 2019, this modern, robust and powerful 104-metre ship is at the cutting edge of nautical technology.
-With its patented Norwegian-designed X-BOW, the Greg Mortimer is capable of negotiating the strongest winds and waves, and the most adverse weather conditions.
+Launched in 2019, the Greg Mortimer is a modern, robust and powerful 104-metre ship at the cutting edge of nautical technology.
+With its patented Norwegian-designed X-BOW, it’s capable of negotiating the strongest winds and waves, and the most adverse weather conditions.
+Named after Aurora’s co-founder, the Greg Mortimer carries an average of 130 passengers in a range of 76 well-appointed suites and staterooms.

-Named after Aurora’s co-founder, the Greg Mortimer carries an average of 132 passengers in a range of 76 well-appointed suites and staterooms.
-All feature private bathrooms, with the majority of suites and staterooms having panoramic windows and 85% of cabins also offering private balconies.
-There are twin and double bed configurations available, ample storage, international power outlets and a daily cabin service.
-The ship itself features unique viewing platforms that fold out hydraulically to give unobstructed views.
-The ship carries 15 Zodiacs that are launched from specially designed launching platforms to ensure fast and easy boarding for shore landings and Zodiac cruises.
+The ship carries 15 zodiacs that launch from specially designed launching platforms to ensure fast and easy boarding for shore landings and cruises.
 Itineraries aboard the Greg Mortimer also offer a range of optional activities including kayaking, diving, climbing and ski touring, and the ship’s design includes a spacious prep and loading platform.

-The Greg Mortimer operates with low energy consumption, high fuel-efficiency and a streamlined design to deliver a reduction in emissions.
+The Greg Mortimer operates with low energy consumption, high fuel efficiency and a streamlined design to deliver a reduction in emissions.
 The ship can also utilise virtual anchoring to hold its position using a combination of GPS, steering technology, propellers and thrusters.
 This protects the sea floor and minimises the damage caused by conventional anchors.

 Ice Class: Length: 104.4m